samaksh97/Instruction-Tuned-Clinical-Notes-Scoring/README.md

 ### Large Language Model Evaluation:

-As our task can be framed as a span detection task - where we extract a span of words from the patient note as output - we decided to use 2 primary metrics for our task.The Exact Match metric measures the percentage of predictions that match any one of the ground truth answers exactly.
-The F1 score metric is a loser metric measures the average overlap between the prediction and ground truth answer.
+As our task can be framed as a span detection task - where we extract a span of words from the patient note as output - we decided to use 2 primary metrics for our task.
+The Exact Match metric measures the percentage of predictions that match any one of the ground truth answers exactly.
+The F1 score metric is a loser metric that measures the average overlap between the prediction and ground truth answer.
 These scores are calculated on every prompt-response pair.
 Overall EM and F1 scores are computed for a model by averaging over the individual example scores.

 **Exact Match**:
-For each prompt-response pair, the value of Exact Match metric will be 1 when the characters of the model’s prediction and that of the ground truth match exactly.
+For each prompt-response pair, the value of the Exact Match metric will be 1 when the characters of the model’s prediction and that of the ground truth match exactly.
 This metric is comparatively more conservative; if a match is not found, the value is assigned to be 0.
 A difference in one character would result in a score of 0.

 **F1 Score**:
 This metric is utilized when equal weightage is assigned to precision and recall.
 In this case, an attempt is made to find a match between the words in the prediction and the ground truth.